fierceoj/triage-tools/malwhere/README.md

 The payload is UTF-16 and base64 encoded, so the `-b16` option successfully decodes the encoded PowerShell command.
 ![alt text](../screenshots/malwhere_b16.png)

 Another common way to obfuscate malicious PowerShell commands is to gzip and then base64 encode them.
 For such scenarios, use the `-bg` option.
-Consider the following encoded PowerShell payload.
+Consider the following encoded PowerShell payload found [here](https://pastebin.com/u6xKPNTh).

 ![alt text](../screenshots/powershell_encoded_command2.png)